grnet/synnefo/snf-docs/index.rst

 just one physical node for testing and development purposes.
-This guide is also useful to those interested in deploying synnefo in large scale, as a starting point that will help them get familiar with the synnefo components and overall architecture.
+This guide is also useful to those interested in deploying synnefo in large scale, as a starting point that will help them get familiar with the synnefo components and overall architecture, as well as the interconnection between different services.
 Such an installation, also provides a quick preview of the basic synnefo features, although we would like to think that its real power will unveil while scaling.

 The quick installation guide comes in two versions: